raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_0_intro.md

 This series of articles will describe the structure of a low frequency trading bot supporting dynamic, adjustable and backtestable investment strategies, a project that I have been working on for two years in the hope that some day, I could just start it in the morning and watch it printing money while I drink coffee.
 Or contemplate it burn all my savings in 10 minutes.

-This chapter will state the necessary precautions, state the objectives of the trading bot, its limitations, their consequences on the implementation.
+This chapter will cover the necessary precautions, state the objectives of the trading bot, its limitations, the impact of these on the implementation.

-For a technical description of the trading bot, please refer to part 1.
+For a technical description of the trading bot, please refer to part 1 of this series.

 ## Disclaimers

 ### Open-source

-I am legally bound by my company (Apple) to not publish open source code in any form.
+I am legally bound by my company ({{< icon "apple" >}}) to not publish open source code in any form.

 Though, I am legally free to write about my personal projects.